 To put it simply.
 Melbourne IS art.

-They have world famous baristas creating art on coffees, markets becoming a hub for creatives to talk about and buy handmade art and valleys that are sprayed and stencilled in technicolour brilliance reflecting issues and controversies the world faces.
+They have world famous baristas creating art on coffees, markets becoming a hub for creatives to talk about and buy handmade art, valleys that are sprayed and stencilled in technicolour brilliance reflecting issues and controversies the world faces.
 Inspirational art is hidden everywhere in Melbourne, sometimes in the smallest corners of the city and at times right in front of your face, yet there is barely any inspirational public art statue representing females.

 CURRENTLY IN MELBOURNE THERE ARE 580 STATUES AND ONLY 1.5% CELEBRATE REAL WOMEN.

 Current Statues of Women in Melbourne